-Recruiting for a busy season seems like a daunting task, but companies who choose to do so, reap success and see ROI.
+Recruiting for the busy season seems like a daunting task, but companies who do so reap success and see ROI.
 While home service companies are seeing a boom in business, the problem they are facing is that they are understaffed when peak seasons begin.
-We often hear:

-"I have more leads than I know what to do with, but I couldn't find employees to bring onto my team to handle more leads even if I wanted to."
+"I have more leads than I know what to do with, but I can't find employees to bring onto my team to handle more leads even if I wanted to."

-Just like that of inbound marketing tactics, inbound recruiting finds great candidates — and has them come to you.
+Just like inbound marketing tactics, inbound recruiting finds great candidates — and gets them come to you.
 This tactic for hiring is a crucial aspect of searching for the right people while also giving companies more qualified candidates.

-So how does inbound get ideal candidates to come to you?
-Be Findable.
+So how does inbound recruiting get ideal candidates to come to you?
+By allowing them to find you.

 "Companies used to be in control of the recruiting process, but now, over 75% of job seekers start their search on Google." —CareerBuilder, 2015